Raising Steam In No. 6

 Meanwhile, inspection of the boiler had revealed that some major repairs would be needed, and advice on these was sought from Gordon Newton, formerly of the boilermakers Israel Newton and Sons.
 He visited the railway during 2014, and gave advice not only on what work was needed, but also on how much of this our members could sensibly undertake themselves.
 Specifically, he identified that on both sides of the firebox sections of the outer wrapper plate would need to be replaced, because they had been corroded by the hard water when working at Swanscombe.

 The first stages in replacing these plates would be to remove the stays from the affected sections of the firebox, then cut out the centre sections of the corroded pieces of plate, and finally drill out the rivets so as to remove the rest of each part of the plate.
 His advice was also that this was all work that our members could do, and that doing it ourselves would reduce significantly the cost of the whole overhaul, and so he gave us detailed instructions on how to do it.
 We have now done all the work that he described, and the pictures below show the boiler upside down on a trolley, with the two corroded plates removed from the sides of the firebox.

-We have therefore launched an appeal to raise the funds needed to achieve all of this, and a separate page gives more details of this appeal.
+We therefore launched an appeal to raise the funds needed to achieve all of this, and a separate page gives more details of this appeal.
 We have now closed this appeal.

-Meanwhile, we have re-started work on the chassis of the locomotive, and a separate page describes the current state of the work to finish off the overhaul of No. 6.
+Meanwhile, we had re-started work on the chassis of the locomotive, and a separate page describes the current state of the work to finish off the overhaul of No. 6.

 The other pages that give more information about this project are therefore as follows:

-- Help Raise Steam in No. 6, which describes the appeal for funds to help finish this project.
+- Help Raise Steam in No. 6, which describes the appeal that was for funds to help finish this project.